 - Field trip opportunities for schools and youth groups to introduce and familiarize neighborhood teachers, children, and families with the joint library and library resources.

 Current Institute for Community Engagement and Scholarship programs and initiatives that are enhanced by integrating public and university library resources are the Literacy Corps, College for Kids, Middle and High School Campus Visits, the YOUniversity Middle School summer program, and the Minnesota College Goal program.
-Institute program coordinators work with faculty and the public library to integrate community-based library projects and programs that provide academic and community engagement opportunities for university students.
+Institute program coordinators work with faculty, staff and student, and the public library to integrate community-based library projects and programs that provide academic and community engagement opportunities for university students.